 What is an invasive plant species?

-An invasive plant, according to Invasive.org, is a nonnative plant that causes or will likely cause harm to the environment, economic interests, or human health.
+According to Invasive.org, an invasive plant is a nonnative plant that causes or will likely cause harm to the environment, economic interests, or human health.
 A plant is labeled “invasive” when it becomes overly aggressive, growing and reproducing rapidly and significantly disturbing the area around it.

 Not all exotic species are invasive.
-But while only a small percentage of nonnative species eventually become invasive, it is difficult to predict whether a species will become invasive when it is first introduced.
+But while only a small percentage of non-native species eventually become invasive, it is difficult to predict whether a species will become invasive when first introduced.
 Those that do earn the “invasive” label wreak havoc in many ways and are difficult to remove.

 In the garden, you likely have observed an exceptionally aggressive plant take over a bed, possibly outcompeting other plants for space and resources.
 Where you once had a nice variety, you now have a dense population of one plant, perhaps peppered with a few sickly specimens of other species struggling to hang in there.
-When you try digging it out, you find it nearly impossible to remove every piece of living root, or it reseeds so readily that it pops back every year despite your best efforts.
+When you try digging it out, you find removing every piece of living root nearly impossible, or it reseeds so readily that it pops back every year despite your best efforts.

 Not only do invasive plants cause environmental harm, but they can also negatively impact agricultural crops, aquatic environments (and thus the fishing industry), and even human-made structures.
 Some invasive plants are toxic to livestock or people.